-8. The classics
+8. The Classics

-Classical Ivy League haircuts are often worn by older movie stars.
+Classical Ivy League cuts are often worn by older movie stars.
 The classical Princeton cut means tapered sides, outlined side part and side swept hair on top.
 Take a good look at this photo.
 The classics are always in style.

-9. Short bangs
+9. Short Bangs